Mili Atoll: History

 The British merchant vessel Rolla sighted several islands in the Ratak and Ralik Chains.
 On October 20, 1803, she sighted islands at 5°41′N 169°27′E, which was possibly Mili Atoll.
 Captain Cummings sent in a cutter, but the heavy surf prevented it from landing.
 Rolla had transported convicts from Britain to New South Wales and was on her way to Canton to find a cargo to take back to Britain.

 In the early 19th century, Mili and Knox Atolls were designated the Mulgrave Islands by Adam Johann von Krusenstern.
 In 1823 the mutinous crew of the whaler Globe, out of Nantucket, Massachusetts, brought their ship to Mili Atoll.
 The mutineers, led by Samuel B. Comstock, had killed Globe's captain and her three officers.
 A few days after she anchored at Mili Atoll, Comstock was murdered by co-mutineer Silas Payne.
 Six of the crew fled in the ship, leaving nine men stranded on the island.
 By the time the U.S. schooner Dolphin, commanded by Lieutenant Commander John Percival, arrived to rescue them two years later, the islanders had killed all but two of the crew members.

 The infamous blackbirder Bully Hayes owned Tokowa Islet on Mili during the late 19th century and used it as a base for his operations.
-Mili Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1884.
-The Germans established a trading station and in 1870 a Christian church.
+Mili Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.

 According to some theorists who advocate for the Japanese capture hypothesis of Amelia Earhart, Mili Atoll might have been where Earhart and Fred Noonan landed in 1937 after failing to make it to Howland Island.
 Evidence of this actually occurring, however, is largely based on unreliable eyewitness testimony rather than conclusive physical evidence; most historians believe Earhart and Noonan would have had no reason to attempt to come to Mili, and if they had, they would have run out of fuel before making it in any case.